 Pollo Tropical Cilantro Lime Sauce is outstanding!
 It's great to dip chicken or pork, terrific for fries as well!

-Homemade Tomato Relish Recipe
+Fresh Tomato Relish Recipe

 - 1 cup tomatoes finely diced